Flora Payne: Society life

 In 1892, Flora and her husband were included in Ward McAllister's "Four Hundred", purported to be an index of New York's best families led by Mrs. Astor, as published in The New York Times.
 Conveniently, 400 was the number of people that could fit into Mrs. Astor's ballroom.
 Reportedly, few women "in her station in life have enjoyed to so complete an extent the cordial, friendly esteem of all classes of people.
 By her gentle, womanly graces she endeared herself to every one who enjoyed the privilege of her acquaintance.
 She bore the responsibilities of social leadership with appropriate dignity, and yet with a tactfulness that was exquisite."

 While her husband was serving as the Secretary of the Navy, she became close friends with President Cleveland's wife, the former Frances Folsom.
 When Flora's "little girl was born" in 1887, "it was the gracious lady of the White House who suggested the name of Dorothy, which was bestowed upon the babe."
-After they left Washington, the Whitney's split their time between New York City, Lenox, Massachusetts, and Newport, Rhode Island (where they bought the former residence of William R. Travers).
+After they left Washington, the Whitneys split their time between New York City, Lenox, Massachusetts, and Newport, Rhode Island (where they bought the former residence of William R. Travers).

 Personal life

-On October 13, 1869, she was married William Collins Whitney, a friend and Yale classmate of her brother Oliver.
+On October 13, 1869, Flora Payne married William Collins Whitney, a friend and Yale classmate of her brother Oliver.
 Whitney's parents were Brigadier General James Scollay Whitney and Laurinda (née Collins) Whitney, a descendant of Plymouth governor William Bradford.

 William's older brother was industrialist Henry Melville Whitney, president of the Metropolitan Steamship Company, and later founder of the Dominion Coal Company and Dominion Iron and Steel Company.
 His sister, Laurinda Collins "Lily" Whitney married Charles T. Barney, who became the president of the Knickerbocker Trust Company.
 Another sister, Susan Collins Whitney, married prominent attorney Henry F. Dimock.
 Together, the Whitneys had five children who lived beyond infancy: